American Chamber of Commerce in the People's Republic of China: Structure

-AmCham China is a member-led organization rooted in the vision, hard work, and dedication of its members, many of whom are leaders within their companies and the business community.
 Currently, its national level operations are guided by the Chairperson, three Vice-Chairpersons, and 10 governors who comprise the organization's Board of Governors.
 All voting members of AmCham China are eligible to participate in an annual election to select the Board.

 Chapters

 AmCham China's headquarters are located in Beijing's Central Business District.
 It also has a Central China Chapter in Wuhan, a Northeast China Chapter in Dalian and Shenyang, and a Tianjin Chapter.
 The three chapters are headed by Chapter Executive Committees that cater specifically to regional members.
 These executive committees ensure that every Chapter is responsive to the needs of local AmCham China members.

 Board of Governors

 The Board of Governors consists of 14 voting individuals: the Chairperson, three Vice-Chairpersons, and 10 governors.
 The Treasurer, the General Counsel, the President, the most recent former Chairperson of the Board of Governors, and the Chairperson of the Executive Committee of any Chapter serve as non-voting ex-officio members.

 The Board of Governors is responsible for overseeing and making policy decisions for AmCham China.
 It meets to discuss ongoing matters of the chamber at least six times per year.
 The Board also selects and appoints the President to supervise and direct all employees of the Chamber.